Gardening & Landscaping

 Learn about natural yard care

 Building healthy soils and reducing watering and yard chemicals are key to protecting Lake Whatcom.
 A variety of natural yard care practices are available to help you keep your yard—and the lake—looking good.
-Visit these website for helpful tips and information.
+Visit these websites for helpful tips and information.

 Resources